 To avoid getting banned by Twitch, follow the community guidelines when broadcasting and chatting.
 Additionally, if you are suspended, do not try to evade the ban.
 Face the consequences or appeal the suspension through the proper channels.

 When you stream on Twitch, content owners can ban you for many things.
 However, Twitch has a stringent set of guidelines that you must follow to prevent suspension.

 We’ll quickly explain some of Twitch’s behavior rules below to help you avoid suspensions.

 You should be aware that Twitch imposes penalties and bans for conduct occurring both on and off their platform.
 As a consequence, social media controversies and other offensive posts may even result in the ban.

 Twitch’s community guidelines can be found at this link.

-To include music in your streams without getting banned, you must use copyright-free music such as that found at Tune Pocket.
+To include music in your streams without getting banned, you must use copyright-free music such as that found on Epidemic Sound.
 If you play copyright music on your stream then you run the risk of having your channel suspended or banned.

 You have probably noticed lately all the DMCA claims that are going around Twitch these days.
 This is because the music labels own the rights to this music and streamers do not have the rights to play the music on their streams.

 I get how music makes streams more exciting and enjoyable, but you really have to decide if playing certain music on your streams is worth the risk.

 For many streamers, it is not worth the risk and so they use websites like Epidemicsound.com to get quality music that is copy right free.
 This is where I get music and sound effects for my stream.